Ankithv007/aws-/creating vpc all at once.md

 <h5> check and use it when creating the ec2</h5>
  aws ec2 describe-images --image-ids ami-03c3ac54a88879408  //change the emi according to the log

-<h4> change the ami and subnet keypair and sg  accoring to the vpc </h4>
+<h4> change the ami and subnet keypair and sg  accoring to the vpc (while taking take as a raw code)</h4>
  aws ec2 run-instances \
     --region ap-south-1 \
     --image-id ami-03c3ac54a88879408 \